mvneves/Flask-Rest-Example/README.md

 Create a new book entry:

     curl -s -H "Content-Type: application/json" -X PUT \
-    --data '{"name": "Journey to the Center of the Earth"}' \
+    --data '{"title": "Journey to the Center of the Earth"}' \
     http://localhost:5000/books/2 | python -m json.tool

 Output:

 	{
+	    "author": "Asimov, Isaac",
 	    "id": 2,
-        "name": "Journey to the Center of the Earth"
+	    "title": "Journey to the Center of the Earth"
 	}

 ### DELETE /books/<id> - delete the book entry specified by id